eminorhan/neural-data-primate/README.md

 This will randomly sample `n_examples` examples from the corresponding dataset and visualize them as below, where *x* is the time axis (binned into 20 ms windows) and the *y* axis represents the recorded units:

 ![](assets/xiao.jpg)

-### TODO:

-- [ ] add more info about component datasets to their respective README pages.